Had a visit from the Ol’ stork recently? Or maybe the little one’s almost ready to come out and greet the world.

 But first, let’s be honest; a baby’s room is very different from all the other rooms in the house.
 It goes without saying that a few things have to be accounted for.
-One, look for both you and your child’s comfort while playing or breastfeeding him/ her.
-Well, you may have to spend some extra money for comfort but that’s the least you can do for your newly born baby.
+One, look for both you and your child’s comfort while playing with and breastfeeding him/ her.
+Now, you will have to spend some extra money for comfort.
+But that’s the least you can do for your new born babe.

-Let’s talk about the difference between a Glider and Rocking chairs and I hope after reading this post, you would be able to choose the right type of chair for you.
+Let’s dive right into all the differences between Glider and Rocking chairs.
+I hope after reading this post, you’ll be able to choose the right type of chair for your specific needs.

-Glider Vs Rocking Chairs: 9 Key differences to look for
+Glider Vs Rocking Chairs: 9 Key Differences To Watch Out For

 The first major difference between the two is their make-up.
 By that, I mean the way they are built.

-“A glider chair is what it does – it glides back and forth and some even swivel”.
+“A glider chair says exactly what it does – it glides back and forth while some even swivel”.

-“As opposed to that, a rocking chair has only one movement.
+“On the other hand, a rocking chair has only one movement.
 That is it rocks back and forth.
-Owing to this difference, the shapes of the chairs are also different”.
+Owing to this deviation, the shapes of the chairs also differ”.

-A glider is much like a sofa with a gliding or swiveling mechanism at the base.
-Whereas a rocking chair can be upholstered or not, that depends on the manufacturers catering to the taste of moms like you.
+A glider is more like a sofa with a gliding or swiveling mechanism at the base whereas a rocking chair can be upholstered or not depending on the manufacturer.

-So, if you want extra comfort, you might want to go for a glider.
-However, do not base your judgment solely on this.
-Read on to further know the differences and then make a smart choice.
+So if you’re looking for some extra comfort, you might want to go for a glider.
+However, try not to base your judgment solely on this.
+Read on to get a better understanding of what we’re saying here.

-As I discussed above, their mechanism is the second most important differentiating aspect.
-A gilder has mostly mechanical pieces beneath the upholstery and a rocking chair has nothing of this sort.
-In the long run, people complain about the mechanism of glider chair wear off and give ungodly sounds.
+As discussed above, the mechanism is the second most important distinguishable aspect.
+A gilder mostly comprises of mechanical pieces beneath the upholstery while a rocking chair has nothing of this sort.
+In the long run, people complain about the mechanism of glider chairs wearing out and squeaking a lot.

-However, at the same time, rocking chair users mostly complain about them leaving marks on the floors.
+But at the same time, rocking chair users tend to complain about finding marks on the floor.
 Why do they leave marks?
 Simply because these chairs have only one direction of motion.
 With constant repetition, they wear out carpets and floors in a specific pattern.

-For a mom like you, fixing mechanical parts after some time can be tiresome.
-I know you’d don’t want it.
-If that is the case, you should go for rocking chairs.
+For a mom, fixing mechanical parts can get tiresome.
+I know you don’t want it.
+If that is the case, you should totally go for rocking chairs.

 Bear in mind, though, that you’d have to take care of the floor.
-Simply mopping the floor underneath the chair or moving it to another place should do the work.
-If you cannot take out time for this, I suggest you place some extra cushioning beneath the chair to muffle both sound and floor damage.
+Simply mopping underneath the chair or moving it to another place should do the trick.
+Alternatively, I suggest you have a special mat or carpet beneath the chair to muffle both sound and floor damage.

-When it comes to looks, the differences are subtle.
-This is one of the key differences between rocking chair vs glider you should look for when getting either of these.
+When it comes to looks, the differences can get quite pronounced.
+Aesthetics are actually one of the key differences between rocking chair vs glider to look out for when getting either of these.

-For example, mostly, rocking chairs are made from pure wood with or without upholstery.
-As opposed to this, a glider is a buffed up sofa with either wood or steel framework.
+For example, most rocking chairs are made from pure wood with or without upholstery.
+Gliders are just buffed up sofas with either wood or steel framework.

-Choosing between the chairs based on their looks will, obviously, depend on your taste.
-The rocking chairs are mostly vintage type and they add an old look to the room.
-Glider chairs, on the other hand, make everything look cozy and perfect for a mom, baby snuggle.
+Choosing your favorite chair based on looks will obviously depend on your taste.
+Rocking chairs are mostly vintage type – they add an old, antique look to a room.
+Glider chairs, on the other hand, make everything look cozy and perfect for a mommy, baby snuggle.

 Most rockers have dedicated or matching ottomans with them.
 There’s a reason or two for that.
 You see, many users have complained that their toes get trapped beneath the arcs of their chairs.